<!-- Google Tag Manager (noscript) -->

 There will, however, be some differences in carrying out a private credit continuation fund transaction.
 We anticipate certain issues that are more specific to the asset class, such as:

-• (at least initially) a more limited number of secondary buyers with the strategy and capability to invest in credit continuation funds – this lessened competition having implications for: –relative strength in negotiating the pricing and other terms for the portfolio sale; and –the structure of the transaction, with a single lead secondary buyer (which may look to subsequently syndicate its investment) more likely than multiple lead buyers;
+• (at least initially) a more limited number of secondary buyers with the strategy and capability to invest in credit continuation funds – this lessened competition having implications for: (1) relative strength in negotiating the pricing and other terms for the portfolio sale; and (2) the structure of the transaction, with a single lead secondary buyer (which may look to subsequently syndicate its investment) more likely than multiple lead buyers;

 • (given lower average returns in private credit than PE) greater sensitivity of secondary buyers to the initial and ongoing costs and expenses charged to the continuation fund – requiring those costs and expenses to be clearly justified by the risk and return profile of the portfolio (admittedly, this is also a feature of primary private credit fundraising and not confined to secondary transactions);

-• close attention from secondary buyers to fixed termination dates for continuation fund vehicles – it being expected that, even when taking account of the factors driving longer asset holding periods set out above, private credit investments will generally offer more certain timeframes to realisation than PE investments (with potentially punitive consequences for GPs, including carried interest step-downs and GP removal mechanisms, once limited extension rights have been exhausted);
+• close attention from secondary buyers to fixed termination dates for continuation fund vehicles – it being expected that, even when taking account of factors driving longer asset holding periods, private credit investments will generally offer more certain timeframes to realisation than PE investments (with potentially punitive consequences for GPs, including carried interest step-downs and GP removal mechanisms, once limited extension rights have been exhausted);

 • greater complexity in deal execution which, from a structural perspective, is driven by private credit investments typically being held across a number of funds and associated separately managed account (SMA) vehicles managed by the same GP (or connected GPs) – increasing the scope for conflicts.

-The tax and practical implications of implementing option three are likely to be considerably more involved – especially if the transferring assets include loans which the “selling” fund(s) originated at par and are now distressed.
-It may well be necessary, however, to contend with the complexities of option three in order to execute a transaction tailored to transfer only certain assets to the continuation fund vehicle.
+The tax and practical implications of implementing option (3) are likely to be considerably more involved – especially if the transferring assets include loans which the ‘selling’ fund(s) originated at par and are now distressed.
+It may well be necessary, however, to contend with the complexities of option (3) in order to execute a transaction tailored to transfer only certain assets to the continuation fund vehicle.

-In connection with option three (and also, to some extent, option one and option two), detailed due diligence will be required in respect of underlying loan facilities agreements and associated finance documents – the scope of which could be significantly expanded by any equity component to a fund’s investment in a particular portfolio company.
+In connection with option (3) (and also, to some extent, option (1) and option (2)), detailed due diligence will be required in respect of underlying loan facilities agreements and associated finance documents – the scope of which could be significantly expanded by any equity component to a fund’s investment in a particular portfolio company.
 Even for inter-fund transfers, confidentiality provisions in favour, and a need to obtain the consent, of the borrower can pose problems to direct (and potentially also indirect or synthetic) transfers of participations in loans made as part of PE-driven leveraged financings – a major market for private credit.
-The structure and strategy of the “buying” continuation fund can matter to the contractual analysis.
+The structure and strategy of the ‘buying’ continuation fund can matter to the contractual analysis.

 Success breeds success